YourePrettyGood/DyakCladeGenomes/README.md

 1. 21 females from isofemale lines (treated as haploid -- one allele is chosen at random for any heterozygous sites) (Illumina PE50, PE75, PE100, from Rogers et al. (2014) MBE)
 1. 12 further "Synthetic Diploid" females from lines collected in mainland Africa (Illumina PE150) (some overlapping with the 21 isofemale lines)

-In the end, we ended up with haploid sample sizes of 82 for *D. melanogaster*, 20 for *D. simulans*, 100 for *D. santomea*, 16 for *D. teissieri*, and 67 for *D. yakuba*, totalling 285 (excluding the 6 references).
+After filtering for inversion state in Dmel and line overlap in Dyak, we ended up with haploid sample sizes of 82 for *D. melanogaster*, 20 for *D. simulans*, 100 for *D. santomea*, 26 for *D. teissieri*, and 66 for *D. yakuba*, totalling 295 (excluding the 6 references).

 Variant calls were generated and filtered using the [Pseudoreference Pipeline](https://github.com/YourePrettyGood/PseudoreferencePipeline/), in particular mapping with [BWA-MEM](https://github.com/lh3/bwa/) 0.7.17-r1188, marking duplicates with Picard MarkDuplicates commit 1ccb775, realigning around indels with GATK IndelRealigner 3.4-46-gbc02625, calling variants with [BCFtools](https://github.com/samtools/bcftools/) 1.7-1-ge07034a (htslib 1.7-23-g9f9631d), and masking sites for which the following compound criterion held true: